ivangeevo/btwr-shared-lib-SOURCE/## CHANGELOG.md

+## v0.12
+-Reworked the directional dropping injection code to be less intrusive

 ## v0.11
 - Added RecipeProviderUtils class
 - Refactored the StackDroppingManager class to better inject its code without breaking the original implementation